dalenewman/JunkDrawer/README.md

 Of course, there are files out there that are so jacked up that Junk Drawer won't be able handle them.
-In that case, you'll have to resort to shouting, head-locks, and noogies (or an import wizard).
+In that case, you'll have to resort to the import wizard.

 ### Credits